bight/harmonia/README.md

 ## Description

-Harmonia turns any link to an MP3 or M4A file into a minimalist inline audio player using [jPlayer](http://jplayer.org).
+Inspired by the late-lamented [Delicious](http://del.icio.us/) Playtagger, Harmonia turns any link to an MP3 or M4A file into a minimalist inline audio player using [jPlayer](http://jplayer.org).

 * Tested in Chrome, Firefox, IE 8+, Safari and Mobile Safari (iPhone and iPad)
 * Uses HTML5 audio where available with Flash fallback
+* Zero configuration

 ## Installation

-Upload Harmonia to your plugins directory, activate it, and you're done.
+Download and unzip Harmonia, upload it to your plugins directory, activate the plugin, and you're good to go.

 ## Changelog